A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 But Sammeroff overlooks the fact that, in most cases, the legal processes by which someone is removed from office are presided over by the very people who ought to be removed—or, if they are not the ones in charge, their friends, appointees, or agents are well-placed to ensure that they are shielded from full accountability.
 Indeed, it is hard to be “too optimistic” when the playing field is tilted in favor of the criminals.

 How else can we explain the fact that when the House Select Committee on Assassinations concluded that the murder of President John F. Kennedy was probably the result of a conspiracy, and then referred the matter to the Justice Department, absolutely nothing was done to identify the conspirators and bring them to justice?
 One would think that Kennedy’s successors in the Oval Office would have a keen interest in knowing how this could ever happen to a sitting president, if only to take measures to protect themselves from meeting the same end.
 Yet a conspicuous lack of interest prevails to this day, as many documents related to the investigation of the assassination remain classified and hidden from public view nearly sixty years after the murder.
-(Could it be any more obvious what’s going on here?
-The cover up is part of the conspiracy.
-It is as important as the assassination itself.
-The conspirators presumably would not have gone through with it unless they believed they had a good chance of getting away with it.)

 Think about it, neighbor.
 Why hasn’t Epstein’s client list been disclosed?
 Why haven’t other co-conspirators been identified and held accountable?
 Why did government officials treat Epstein with kid gloves when he got busted in Florida?
 Why was he then released and allowed to resume his business of prostituting young women and minors?
 And, finally, what does this say about the state and its supposed concerns about justice and protecting vulnerable people?